rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Pedagogy
     -   Ellis, J. (2020).
 [The Higgs, supersymmetry and all that](https://cerncourier.com/a/the-higgs-supersymmetry-and-all-that/). *CERN Courier*.
 January 10, 2020.
     -   Martin, S.P.
 (2016).
 [A supersymmetry primer](https://arxiv.org/abs/hep-ph/9709356). [^Martin2016]

-Urs Schreiber:

->   not just that local spacetime supersymmetry is one possibility to have
->   sensible particle content under Wigner classification, but that the class of
->   (algebraic) super-groups precisely exhausts the moduli space of possible
->   consistent local spacetime symmetry groups. [^Schreiber2016]

 See also: